Eschatologue/CM_wiki/docs/spells/6th-level.md

 **Cover.** The creature has half cover.
 **Damage Resistance.** The creature has resistance to acid, cold, fire, lightning, and poison damage.
-**Evasion.** If the creature is subjected to an effect that allows it to make a Dexterity Saving Throw to take only half damage, the creature instead takes no damage if it succeeds on the Saving Throw, and only half damage if it fails.
+**Evasion.** If the creature is subjected to an effect that allows it to make a Dexterity :d20-save: **Saving Throw** to take only half damage, the creature instead takes no damage if it succeeds on the Saving Throw, and only half damage if it fails.

 As a :rsc-bonus-action: **Bonus Action** on subsequent turns, you can move the field to another creature within 60 feet of the field.

 ### Flesh to Stone
-*6th-level transmutation*
+*6th-level Transmutation*

 **Casting Time:** :rsc-action: **Action**
 **Range:** 60 feet